kristopolous/ytmix/README.md

 ### (JSON) getPreview/id
 Returns the preview for a specific playlist `id` in the following format:

-  * tracks: A list of triplets in the format: [track length in seconds, title, ytid]
+  * `tracks`: A list of triplets in the format: [track length in seconds, title, ytid]
-  * length: The length of the playlist in seconds
+  * `length`: The length of the playlist in seconds.
-  * count: The number of tracks in the playlist
+  * `count`: The number of tracks in the playlist.

 ### (newline delimited text) getTracks/id
 Returns just the youtube-id entries for a playlist, delimited by a newline.